thirdweb-dev/typescript-sdk/etc/sdk.api.md

     };
 }

+// Warning: (ae-incompatible-release-tags) The symbol "EditionMetadata" is marked as @public, but its signature references "EditionMetadataOutputSchema" which is marked as @internal
+//
 // @public (undocumented)
 export type EditionMetadata = z.output<typeof EditionMetadataOutputSchema>;

-// Warning: (ae-internal-missing-underscore) The name "EditionMetadataInput" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "EditionMetadataInput" is marked as @public, but its signature references "EditionMetadataInputSchema" which is marked as @internal
 //
+// @public (undocumented)
+export type EditionMetadataInput = z.input<typeof EditionMetadataInputSchema>;

+// Warning: (ae-internal-missing-underscore) The name "EditionMetadataInputSchema" should be prefixed with an underscore because the declaration is marked as @internal
+//
 // @internal (undocumented)
-export type EditionMetadataInput = z.input<typeof EditionMetadataInputSchema>;

-// @public (undocumented)
 export const EditionMetadataInputSchema: z.ZodObject<{
     supply: z.ZodEffects<z.ZodEffects<z.ZodUnion<[z.ZodString, z.ZodNumber, z.ZodBigInt, z.ZodType<ethers.BigNumber, z.ZodTypeDef, ethers.BigNumber>]>, ethers.BigNumber, string | number | bigint | ethers.BigNumber>, string, string | number | bigint | ethers.BigNumber>;
     metadata: z.ZodObject<z.extendShape<{